ReneeErnst/end-to-end-model-test-gcp/README.md

 training.

 ## Model Deployment in AI Platform
+Deploying your model for getting live model predictions!

 Helpful Links:
 https://cloud.google.com/ml-engine/docs/deploying-models
 https://cloud.google.com/ml-engine/docs/custom-prediction-routines

-Helpful note from Google (make sure to do this to avoid overwriting files):
-When you create subsequent versions of your model, organize them by placing each one into its own separate directory within your Cloud Storage bucket.

-Note that if you used the code in this repo, your model object and supporting files are already in a bucket and ready for deployment.
+If you have ran the AI Platform training job in this repo, your model object and supporting files are already in a bucket and ready for deployment.

+For simplicity and not duplicating code, I recommend having one package for model training jobs and model deployment.
+The code structure in this repo allows that and as a result allows using modules across both (reusable code) and only requires a single setup.py.

 ### Testing with local predictions
-Unfortuantely, at this time you can't test locally if using custom prediction routines.
+Unfortuantely, at this time you cannot test locally if using custom prediction routines.
 For now we will skip documentation for testing locally.

 ### Creation of predict package